MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-deployment-guide.md

 How security policies are applied is an important consideration as you decide how to configure security settings for users.
 The important points to remember are:

 - Security features have an unconfigurable [order of processing](how-policies-and-protections-are-combined.md).
 For example, incoming messages are always evaluated for malware before spam.
-- The security policies of a specific feature (anti-spam, anti-malware, anti-phishing, etc.) are applied in a specific order of precedence (more on that later).
+- The security policies of a specific security feature (anti-spam, anti-malware, anti-phishing, etc.) are applied in a specific order of precedence (more on that later).
 - If a user is intentionally or unintentionally included in multiple policies of a specific feature, the first security policy for that feature where the user is defined (based on the order of precedence) determines what happens to the item (a message, file, URL, etc.).
 - Once that first security policy is applied to a specific item for a user, policy processing for that feature stops.
 No more security policies of that feature are evaluated for that user and that specific item.